arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 ### Tokens: Special Groups

 Often, we want to indicate that a group of characters are all equally valid in a location.
-For example, a pattern might include any digit at all in a particular location, or any of the letters "A", "Q", or "Y" at another location.
+For example, a pattern might include any digit at all in a particular location, or any of the letters A, Q, or Y at another location.
 This is very typical, and this is where regular "find" or "find and replace" tools in software fail, while regular expressions prove useful.

-There are several ways to indicate groups of possible characters, and we'll go over the most common ones below.
+There are several ways to indicate groups of possible characters, and we'll go over the most common ones next.

 Lists
 -----